Northern Lights holidays at the Lyngenfjord

-Best northern lights holidays and aurora tours in Northern Norway are in Lyngenfjord region.
-Try your hand at northern lights photography and join a aurora hunt safari with a local guide.
-Enjoy a northern lights's & local food outdoors on a traditional lavvu dinner.
+The best Northern Lights holidays, experiences and Aurora tours in Northern Norway are located in the Lyngenfjord region, close to Tromsø and the Lyngen Alps.
+Try your hand at Northern Lights photography and join a Northern Lights Safari with a local guide, before enjoying local food outdoors in a traditional lavvu!

-Combine your aurora holidays with dog sledding, snowmobiling, snow shoeing, cross country skiing and a visit the northernmost whisky distillery in the world.
-Buy Norwegian handcraft and local suveniers at of the small local shops in Lyngenfjord.
+Combine your Aurora holidays with dog sledding, snowmobiling, snowshoeing, cross country skiing and a visit to the northernmost whisky distillery in the world.
+Buy Norwegian handicraft and and souvenirs in the small, locally owned shops in Lyngenfjord.

-Check out our frequently asked questions about northern lights and aurora photography at the bottom of this page and start planning your northern lights holiday in Norway today.
+Check out our frequently asked questions about Northern Lights and Aurora Borealis photography at the bottom of this page and start planning your Northern Lights holiday in Norway today!